 Not exactly.
 In a traditional will, if you leave property or other assets (including cash) directly to your offspring, it could disqualify the child from applying for government assistance down the road.
 Also, a will can be contested in the courts, which could potentially delay access to those funds for years.
-But a Special Needs Trust is specifically designed for a very precise purpose…protecting the rights of a special needs child.
+But a Special Needs Trust is specifically designed for a very precise purpose…protecting the rights of a child with special needs.

-Certain types of federal assistance programs (Supplemental Security Income, Medicaid, and others) have income eligibility requirements that an applicant has to meet in order to qualify for benefits.
-However, if the applicant’s financial resources and reserves are too large…this could adversely affect the amount of aid that person can apply for.
+Also, certain types of federal assistance programs (Supplemental Security Income, Medicaid etc) have income eligibility requirements an applicant must meet in order to qualify for benefits.
+However, if the applicant’s financial resources and reserves are too large, it could adversely affect the amount of assistance offered.

 With a Special Needs Trust, the trustee has access to the assets, not the child.
 So as long as the child doesn’t have direct access to the funds, government assistance administrators tend to take a more “hands-off” approach.
 In short, if you have a special needs child, this type of trust can provide the financial protection and flexibility that your child will probably need after you’re gone.

 Keep Reading and Learn How to Save Money for Life